-SRCD is pleased to announce that it will be piloting a new Post-doctoral State Policy Fellowship Program in Early Childhood in the 2017-2018 academic year (from September 1, 2017 through August 31, 2018).
-SRCD will be supporting full time positions for two Post-doctoral State Policy Fellows with placements in state Executive Branch agency offices that focus on early childhood.
+SRCD is pleased to announce that it will be sponsoring a Post-doctoral State Policy Fellowship Program in Early Childhood in the 2018-2019 academic year (from September 1, 2018 through August 31, 2019).
+SRCD will be supporting full time positions for two Post-doctoral State Policy Fellows with placements in state executive branch agency offices that focus on early childhood.
 Candidates are sought with expertise in the research on family engagement, early math skills, or the development of dual language learners in early childhood.
 Placement activities may focus on a range of early childhood policy issues.
 Fellows will not be asked to design a project in advance.

 The Post-doctoral State Policy Fellowship aims to provide developmental scientists with firsthand experience in state policymaking, program implementation, and program evaluation, while also providing state early childhood executive branch agencies with greater access to research and child development expertise.
 Fellows can be involved in bridging research and policy through a variety of responsibilities depending on the specific placement.
 This may involve, for example, helping to inform the design of a new program or working to strengthen an existing program; or assisting in the design, conduct or analysis of a program evaluation.

 In addition to a placement supervisor within the executive branch agency, fellows will receive support from an academic mentor (either a professor or a senior researcher from a university center or research organization) located in the same state as the placement agency and who has a background or interest in policy-related research.
 SRCD expects the Post-doctoral State Policy Fellowship in Early Childhood to provide both the fellow and academic mentor opportunities to gain further experience and insights into the ways in which research can be used to inform policymaking and implementation at the state level.